rctatman/Moon-NLP/README.md

 # What it is

 There is a long tradition in the (Eastern?)
-US of naming full moons & using this lunar calander to denote the general time range  of natural events and thus when to do various garden tasks.
+US of naming full moons & using this lunar calendar to denote the general time range  of natural events and thus when to do various garden tasks.

 Each moon has a variety of names, some of which overlap.
-I would like a NLU system which can take in a moon name & translate it to a Gregorian calander date or span.
+I would like a NLU system which can take in a moon name & translate it to a Gregorian calendar date or span.

 # MVP features
 - A list of synonym moon names & sources